somewun/Calcwylator/README.md

 To do List:

 1) To implement a memory function, allowing the use of using a previous answer in your next calculation.
-2) Remove the known bugs from teh program (see change log)
+2) Remove the known bugs from the program (see change log)

 Somewun